 “I’m from the South.
 I love pairing [this wine] with things like fried shrimp po’boys, crawfish jambalaya, and French fries,” says wine and travel consultant Julia Coney.
 “I also love rosé sparkling wine with steak, specifically flank or filet mignon.”

 “When I think about my favorite sparkling wine producers and which cuvée I truly enjoy drinking the most, it tends to be [this] rosé,” says Stoppelmoor.
 “If we are talking about which style to drink with certain foods, I look to rosé for dishes that need a little more body, but can also marry with the red fruit characteristics of the wine.”
 Stoppelmoor notes that sparkling rosé works particularly well with pork dishes, Thanksgiving turkey, and savory dishes that incorporate red fruits (such as spinach salad with goat cheese and strawberries).

 Related: The Best Rosé Wines

 Region: Emilia-Romagna, Italy | ABV: 11% | Tasting Notes: Red fruit, dark berries, balsamic

 There’s a reason why Italians drink lambrusco all day long—it’s fruity, it’s relatively low alcohol, and it’s seriously tasty.
-Lini ‘910’ is produced from sustainably-farmed fruit via the Martinotti (Charmat) method.
+Lini ‘910’ is produced from sustainably-farmed fruit via the martinotti (charmat) method.
 Flavors of ripe red fruit and forest berries jump from the wine’s juicy palate (think of this stuff like grape juice for adults).
-Sip with Asian takeout favorites, pizza, or barbecue dishes.
+Sip with pizza or barbecue dishes.